Eyecare chain Centre for Sight raises $5M afresh from Matrix Partners, eyes $20M more by 2013-end

 (Edited by Joby Puthuparampil Johnson)

-New Delhi Centre for Sight Pvt.
-Ltd. is engaged in providing eye care services.
-It offers refractive procedures, cataract, glaucoma, vitreo retinal, uvea, cornea, squint, paediatric ophthalmology, neuro-ophthalmology, oculoplasty and tumours, opticals and vision aids, contact lens and comprehensive eye check up services.
+New Delhi Centre for Sight Ltd. is engaged in providing eye care services.
+The company offers refractive procedures, cataract, glaucoma, vitreo retinal, uvea, cornea, squint, paediatric ophthalmology, neuro-ophthalmology, oculoplasty and tumours, opticals and vision aids, contact lens and comprehensive eye check up services.
 The company was founded in 1996 and is based in New Delhi, India.

 Matrix India Asset Advisors Pvt.
 Ltd. is a venture capital firm with $600 million assets under management.
 It provides early, expansion and growth stage capital to companies operating in India.
 The firm seeks to invest in technology, media and entertainment, healthcare, consumer, retail, finance, education and hospitality sectors.
 It typically invests between $0.5 million and $30 million in its portfolio companies.
 The company was founded in 2006 and is based in Mumbai, Maharashtra with additional office in Bengaluru.

 - India Value Fund invests $60M in Cloudnine Hospitals

 - After layoffs, TinyOwl gets $7.5M more from Sequoia & Matrix